bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# The box-operation
+# The 'box' command

-This command is to draw a box at the location expressed by the path points.
-The size of the box is controlled by the 'w' and 'h' members of the configuration parameters, each of which can be set by the 'config' operation to be a default.
+This command is to draw a box at the location expressed by each path points.
+The size of the box is to be controlled by the 'w' and 'h' members of style options.
+If absent, the 'w' is assumed to be 3 and 'h' 2.

     box {w:3, h:2} (0,0) (1,2)

 It is also possible to place a label inside a box.
 If there are more than one points appearing in the command line, then each point will get one part of the text.
 If there is only one point in the command line, then that point get all the text, much like how a "text" operation would have been done.
 In the following example the string "hello" will be assigned to the first box that appear in (0,0), and the string "world" will be assigned to the second box that appear in (1,2).

     box {w:3, h:2} "hello\\world" (0,0) (1,2)